AEW Dynamite preview: New Year's Smash night one lineup - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for Wednesday’s edition of AEW Dynamite television show.
+The following matches are advertised for tonight’s edition of AEW Dynamite television show.

 -Kenny Omega vs. Rey Fenix for the AEW Championship.